 The section on the Peel River does not have any good hiking opportunities, at least none that we are aware of.
 The Peel is a big, fast moving river.
 There are rapids in one section: the Peel Canyon just after where the Bonnet Plume River flows into the Peel.
 In normal water these are no more difficult than those on the Wind.
 We ran those rapids in full flood; portaging or lining the canoes were not realistic options.
 The only way we were able to get through safely was by rafting the three canoes together.
 Marilyn sat in the middle canoe and gave instructions to paddlers on the two outside canoes.

 The whole trip can probably be done in a week or so by a strong, experienced team.
 Guided groups typically take two weeks.
-We planned on three weeks so we could do lots of hikes.
+We took 18 days to give us time for several hikes.
 We wish that we had given ourselves four or even five weeks for the trip; the hiking was that good.
 We suggest spending most of the time on the upper Wind section.
 We took four reasonable days to paddle the lower Wind and Peel sections plus two day-long hikes and another day sitting in camp on the Peel waiting for the high water to drop.

 Now the photos.
 If you expand the photo viewer to full page the “Adventures” menu will stop working.
 This is because of technical issues with the website software.
 Pick any other menu item and go to that web page.
 The “Adventures” menu will then work properly.